obonaventure/mmtp-book/_sources/quic.rst.txt

    :name: fig-quic-short-header

    1-RTT Packet {
-      Header Form (1) = 0,
+      Header Form (1) = 0,                /* High order bit of first byte */
       Fixed Bit (1) = 1,
       Spin Bit (1),
       Reserved Bits (2),
       Key Phase (1),
-      Packet Number Length (2),
-      Destination Connection ID (0..160),
+      Packet Number Length (2),           /* Low order bits of first byte */ Destination Connection ID (0..160),
       Packet Number (8..32),
       Packet Payload (8..),
    }

-The short header format depicted in :numref:`fig-quic-short-header` is used by all QUIC packets once the session keys have been derived.
+The short header format, depicted in :numref:`fig-quic-short-header`, is used by all QUIC packets once the session keys have been derived.
 This usually happens after one round-trip-time.
-They packets are called the 1-RTT packets in the QUIC specification.
+These packets are called the 1-RTT packets in the QUIC specification :cite:`rfc9000`.
 This notation is used to emphasize the fact that QUIC also supports 0-RTT packets, i.e. packets that carry data and can be exchanged in parallel with the TLS handshake.

 .. note:: Coalescing packets

    Besides the connection identifiers, another difference between the short and the long headers is the presence of the ``Packet Length`` field in the long header.
 This field might surprise the reader who is familiar with UDP since UDP also contains a Length field.
-As QUIC packet are placed inside UDP messages, the QUIC Length field could seem redundant.
+As each QUIC packet is placed inside a UDP message, the QUIC Length field could seem redundant.
 This Length field was included in the QUIC long header to allow a QUIC sender to coalesce several consecutive and small packets inside a single UDP message.
 Some of the frames exchanged during the handshake are rather small.
 Sending a UDP message for each of these frames would be a waste of resources.
 Furthermore, a mix of ``Initial``, ``Handshake`` and ``0-RTT`` packets are exchanged when creating a QUIC connection.
 It would not be wise to require the utilization of one UDP message to send each of these packets.
+You might observe this optimization when analyzing packet traces collected on QUIC servers.

 0-RTT data
 ----------

 Latency is a key concern for transport protocols.
 The QUIC/TLS handshake that we have described until now allows the client and the server to agree on security keys within one round-trip-time.
 However, one round-trip-time can be a long delay for some applications.
 To minimize the impact of the connection setup time, QUIC allows applications to exchange data during the QUIC/TLS handshake.
-This data is called the 0-RTT data.
+Such data is called 0-RTT data.
 To ensure that 0-RTT data is exchanged securely, the client and the server must have previously agreed on a key which can be used to encrypt and authenticate the 0-RTT data.
 Such a 0-RTT key could either be a pre-shared key that the client and the server have shared without using the QUIC protocol or, and this is the most frequent solution, the key that they negotiated during a previous connection.
-In practice, the server enables 0-RTT by sending a TLS session ticket to the client.
-This session ticket is an encrypted record that contains information that enables the server to recover information about the session such as its session keys.
+In practice, the server enables 0-RTT by sending a TLS session ticket to the client :cite:`rfc8446`.
+A session ticket is an encrypted record that contains information that enables the server to recover all the state information about a session including its session keys.
 It is also linked to the client's address to enable the server to verify that a given client reuses the tickets that it has received earlier.
 Usually, these tickets also contain an expiration date.
 The client places the received ticket in the ``TLS CLient Hello`` that it sends in the first ``Initial`` packet.
 It uses the pre-shared key corresponding to this ticket to encrypt data and place it in one or more ``0-RTT`` packets.
 The server uses the information contained in the ticket to recover the key and decrypt the data of the ``0-RTT`` packet. :numref:`fig-quic-0-rtt-packet` shows the format of QUIC's 0-RTT packet.